pivotal-cf/kiln/README.md

 ##### `--releases-directory`

 The `--releases-directory` flag takes a path to a directory that contains one or many release tarballs.
-The flag can also be specified more than once.
+The flag can be specified more than once.
 This is useful if you consume bosh releases as Concourse resources.
 Each release will likely show up in the task as a separate directory.
 For example: